DigiKrafting/ue_plugin_blender/README.md

 # Features

-- Automagically imports fbx's.
-(Wish I wrote this sooner)
+- Automagically imports fbx's from settings set in Blender.
 - Assigns textures to materials.
-(All those hours of drag/drop and assigning nodes)

 # Roadmap